 Tours near Rome

 When people think of travelling to Italy one of the first places they think of visiting is Rome, and while the Eternal City should definitely be experienced once or twice, the country has so many other beautiful spots to choose from.
-If you want to experience the real Italian way of living, if you wish to immerse yourself in genuine a Italian countryside, if you crave the intensity of Italian small towns, real people, and authentic food then you should consider choosing somewhere other than Rome for your Italian vacation.
+If you want to experience the real Italian way of living, if you wish to immerse yourself in a genuine Italian countryside, if you crave the intensity of Italian small towns, real people, and authentic food then you should consider choosing somewhere other than Rome for your Italian vacation.
 Leave the big city behind and instead embark on a discovery of the Lazio region, where you can still see places where time has all but stopped.
 Places where you can see, hear, taste and breathe in thousands years of history.

 The great Lake of Bracciano, surrounded by a mosaic of fields and Etruscan cities lost among woods, contributes to the unique landscape of the Monti Sabatini.
 While in the area you can visit the Bracciano Castle, one of the most beautiful feudal residences in Italy, which towers over the medieval town on the high shore of the lake.
 The Castle Museum preserves collections of weapons and cuirasses and allows access to magnificent rooms, still complete with period furnishings, paintings and frescoes.
 A stroll through the medieval historic center of Bracciano will leave you enchanted with its labyrinth of narrow streets, opening on the endless panorama of the lake below.
 As you feed your eyes with the beautiful landscape, you may want to taste the Italian cuisine in one of the restaurants located on the shore.
 Then, if you so choose, head down to the lake to cool off in its pristine waters.
 Here you can pick from a variety of activities from sunning yourself on a beach to kayaking.